Elliptical Perturbations for Differential Privacy: Introduction

-Precisely, we are interested in releasing a noisy version of a statistic $T:\mscr D \rightarrow \mathbb X$, where $\mscr D$ is a metric space, representing the space of possible input databases $D$, and $\mathbb X$ is a locally convex vector space.
+We are interested in releasing a sanitized version of a statistic $T:\mscr D \rightarrow \mathbb X$, where $\mscr D$ is a metric space, representing the space of possible input databases, $D$, and $\mathbb X$ is a locally convex vector space.
 To achieve differential privacy, we will release $\widetilde T = T(D) + \sigma X$, where $\sigma$ is a positive scalar, and $X$ is a random element of $\mathbb X$.
 In particular, we consider $X$ which are drawn from elliptical distributions, of which the multivariate Laplace and Gaussian distributions are special cases.
-Most linear spaces are locally convex vector spaces, including all Hilbert Spaces, Banach Spaces, Frechet spaces, and product spaces of normed vector spaces.
+Most linear spaces are locally convex vector spaces, including all Hilbert Spaces, Banach Spaces, Frechet spaces, and product spaces of normed vector spaces, meaning that our results will hold quite broadly.

 We consider the setting where the statistical summary and privacy mechanism are {\it truly infinite dimensional}, meaning that the problem cannot be embedded into a finite dimensional subspace where multivariate privacy tools can be used.
 There are both interesting mathematical and practical motivations for this perspective.
-First, our setting can be viewed as a limit of multivariate problems.
-If one has privacy over the full infinite dimensional space, then this ensures that the noise is well behaved when releasing multivariate summaries, regardless of how many are released.
+First, our setting can be viewed as a limit of multivariate problems; if one has privacy over the full infinite dimensional space, then this ensures that the noise is well behaved when releasing multivariate summaries, regardless of how many are released.
 Second, one does not need to ensure that every database uses the same finite dimensional subspace, allowing practitioners to use whatever methods and summaries they prefer.
 And third, our setting is very convenient when addressing multiple queries.
 In particular, one does not need to spend a fraction of the privacy budget for every query.
 Instead, the amount spent for each subsequent query decreases dramatically, eventually leveling out to a maximum $\ep$ or $(\ep,\de)$.
 To accomplish this, one does not need to ``store'' the infinite dimensional noise, instead, we can generate as much of the noise as is needed for a particular query while conditioning on any noise values generated for prior queries.

 We also provide a surprising result showing that $\epsilon$-DP can only be achieved for a finite number of summaries or point-wise evaluations; in infinite dimensions no elliptical perturbation is capable of achieving $\epsilon$-DP over the full function space, one can only achieve $(\epsilon, \delta)$-DP.
 This is in stark contrast with what is known from the univariate or multivariate literature on DP.